prathvihan108/campusX/README.md

 ## **Future Plans**

-🔥 Trending & Personalized Recommendations
+### 🔥 Trending & Personalized Recommendations
 See what’s popular on campus and get AI-powered post recommendations tailored to your interests.

-🔔 Real-Time Notifications
+### 🔔 Real-Time Notifications
 Get instant updates on replies, mentions, and important announcements.

-🤖 AI chatbot integration for quick queries (powered by Generative AI)" 📊 Advanced analytics for post engagement
+### 🤖 AI Chatbot Integration (Powered by Generative AI)
+Quickly get answers to campus-related queries with AI-powered chat.

+### 💬 Real-Time Chat Box
+A live text-based chat feature where anyone can share information instantly.

+🚫 **Rate Limiting with Redis** to prevent spam in chat and posts

+🔥 **Trending Posts Optimization** using Redis for faster retrieval